 On another, but related subject, the security at the Academy Theatre sucked.
 I can sort of understand going through security at an airport though that, along with several other things, has made flying a nightmare.
 I'm not scared of terrorists or the actual flying – never have been – but I am scared of airport security which makes me insecure about my rights and freedom.
 But I digress.
 When we got to the Academy Theatre we had to empty our pockets into little plastic trays as one does at the airport, a security guard rifled my wife's purse.
 What were we going to do, blow up the ten foot tall golden Oscars at the front of the auditorium?

 Since we moved out to a more rural area outside of L.A. a few years ago and have become sort of hermits/recluses we haven't been going to screenings as we used to.
 Never had to go through security.
 Of course that was awhile back and they were industry screenings.
 The Double Indemnity showing was open to the public so maybe that's the difference.
-Because if it isn't and you have to go through thclip_image006is humiliating process every time you go to a screening, what a nightmare our society has become.
+Because if it isn't and you have to go through this humiliating process every time you go to a screening, what a nightmare our society has become.
 Hell, even if it is a public screen, how sad that this is what we've become.
-And I do find it humiliating to be searched and prodded as if we're all badguys.clip_image008
+And I do find it humiliating to be searched and prodded as if we're all badguys.

 Can't wait for the full body scans and breast groping to begin.